avipartho/Human-protein-classification/README.md

 `step1: change config.py for different directories and parameters`

-`step2: run main.py`
+`step2: to train, validate and save models for a single fold, run main.py`

+`step3: to ensemble and prepare submission files, run ensemble.py`

 # 3. Saving models

-Three models were saved from training process: best-loss, best-f1 & final-epoch
+Three models were saved from the training process: best-loss, best-f1 & final-epoch

 # 4. Results